nautobot/nautobot-app-chatops/docs/design.md

 2. worker (`nautobot_chatops.workers`)

    - This layer is *completely ignorant* of chat platforms.
-All code in this layer does not know or care about the difference between Slack, WebEx Teams, Microsoft Teams, or any other platform we may support in the future.
+All code in this layer does not know or care about the difference between Slack, WebEx, Microsoft Teams, or any other platform we may support in the future.

    - Each `job` worker function acts on the provided parameters, then invokes generic methods on its provided `Dispatcher` class to post to the channel, prompt the user for more information, or whatever other user-facing